 Unity Description Recommended Activities Clarification The activity is about clarifying the design goal.
 The team must agree on the problem it is trying to address and the goals it is seeking to achieve.
 This module is critical to the team's success, and should be given the appropriate space and opportunity to refocus based on the outcomes and lessons Chain reaction, where the team explores the impact they want their work to have, from improving people's lives to changing the world.
-Problem definition, where designers clearly define the problem the design team learned from that module. key questions to be answered during the design process.
+Problem definition, where designers clearly define the problem the design team learned from that module. will try to solve.
+They pose key questions to be answered during the design process.
 Search for direction, where design team members agree on their common goals and way of working.
 Targeting control, where planners analyze potential changes in the team's goals See if anything has changed in the team's goals and adjust accordingly.
 Construction The activity is about building the design team by bringing together people from the community, identifying each person's unique strengths, as well as their commitment to the common goal.
 It contributes to strengthening the relationships of team members, building mutual understanding, and defining and achieving common goals.
 Knowledge sharing, where design team members are encouraged to share their knowledge, talents, and skills while identifying what knowledge or skills the team lacks to achieve goals.
 Knowledge hunting, where team members identify existing knowledge about the challenge at hand as well as additional desired knowledge needed to solve the problem.
 Identifying people who inspire from the team's community or wider communities, who mobilize, or who can help work and meet the challenges faced by the team.
 Search The activity is about seeking new understanding through contact with third parties and analyzing their perspective in Search for issues and uncover ideas, where team members learn about the problems facing people in relation to issues concerning the group.
 Designers need to ask the right questions and explore users' lifestyles.
-They identify unmet user needs to be able to provide appropriate information and inspiration to team members so that they can collectively succeed in solving the challenge. their community and analyze the possibilities that the team collectively has to contribute and help.
+They identify unmet user needs to be able to provide appropriate information and inspiration to team members so that they can collectively succeed in solving the challenge.

+Deliverable 1: Needs analysis and active, experiential methodological learning framework for building knowledge and skills for innovation their community and analyze the possibilities that the team collectively has to contribute and help.

 Basic interview practices, where team members plan an interview from start to finish.
 They use the plan they prepared to get in touch and talk with users about the issues that concern them and concern them.

 We saw and heard where each team member shares the information they discovered through the team member interviews.
 Members jointly discover and identify important common themes that have emerged.

 Pattern search, where designers dig deeper into the information they've discovered to identify the root causes of the problem to be solved.
-Imagination The activity is about using imagination to introduce additional ideas.
-Designers create new solutions for the problems they want to solve.
-The activity helps the team imagine more ideas and decide which ones are more Brainstorming, where team members use brainstorming techniques to collectively input as many ideas as possible by exploring different possible solutions and building and augmenting each other's achievable and sustainable than others. ideas in a supportive and productive context.
-New combinations of ideas, where team members use existing ideas, whether they think they are good or not, trying to combine them together in different ways to form new ideas.
-Idea cultivation, where team members combine the strengths of multiple ideas from different individuals to produce new, better ideas.
-Targeting, where team members analyze all existing ideas and decide which ones to try and why.
-Implementation Activity is about creating something real.
-Designers are not in a position to know if an idea works before they try to implement it.
-They test their ideas in an entertaining way, such as telling stories or creating prototypes for evaluation.
-Camera, and go, where designers use characters, settings, and dialogue to tell an audience a meaningful story related to their idea.
-Quadrilateral, where designers illustrate their story in a quadrilateral, like a comic book, describing how the concept affects people in a specific time sequence.
-Like, not like, where team members share their ideas in a way that relates them to other existing examples.
-Prototyping, where designers create a version of their idea with available materials.
-They test the prototype with people in their community.
-Programming Activity is about planning for action.
-Planners organize themselves around each team member's role in achieving common goals.
-They decide on implementation actions and analyze how they contribute to the promotion and eventual achievement of common goals. their community.
-Agenda setting, where team members identify the immediate challenges they need to address and agree on next steps.
-It divides and conquers, where the team is divided into subgroups that undertake and implement specific actions and actions.
-Schedule setting, where team members prepare a work plan and monitor its implementation.
-Keeping the momentum going, where designers motivate their team to keep moving forward.
-They clearly communicate who does what.
-Value map, where designers clearly document how to implement the proposed solution by assessing the resources and supplies resources and supplies necessary to produce something of added value that meets the team's goals.